What is chronic pelvic pain?

 - A vaginal culture is a test that helps to identify an infection in the female genital tract using a sample of mucus and cells from the vagina.

-- Ultrasounds may be used to assess for structural causes in the uterus and ovaries, including ovarian cysts, uterine abnormalities and other conditions.
+- An ultrasound can helps us assess structural causes in the uterus and ovaries, including ovarian cysts, uterine abnormalities and other conditions.

-Abdominal wall tests can also be used to demonstrate nerve sensitivity and muscle spasm.
+We can also perform abdominal wall tests to demonstrate nerve sensitivity and muscle spasm.
 Another option for diagnosis is a laparoscopy, which involves outpatient surgery.
-The doctor will make a small incision and insert an instrument called a laparoscope through the incisions.
+For laparoscopy, the doctor makes a small incision and inserts an instrument called a laparoscope through the incision.
 The laparoscope has a camera attached to it that allows the doctor to look directly at the pelvic structures.
-This may be used to confirm or rule out internal inflammation conditions such as endometriosis, appendicitis or scar tissue.
+We can use this to confirm or rule out internal inflammation conditions such as endometriosis, appendicitis or scar tissue.

 Why choose Children's Colorado for tests to evaluate chronic pelvic pain?

-Our adolescent gynecologists have extensive experience in evaluating girls and teens with chronic pelvic pain and are able to correctly interpret and explain test results.
+Our adolescent gynecologists have extensive experience in evaluating children, teens and young adults with chronic pelvic pain and can correctly interpret and explain test results.
 When needed, we also work closely with our urology, gastrointestinal and anesthesia specialists to look for and treat all causes of pain.

-Treatment is different for each young woman, but common options include:
+Treatment is different for each patient, but common options include:

-- Hormonal suppression of ovulation and menstruation if pain is provoked by the menstrual cycle
+- Menstrual suppression of ovulation and menstruation if pain is provoked by the menstrual cycle

 - Local anesthetics to block nerve signaling using topical applications or injections